-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 - Edit your gender information.

+The attributes available to your listing depend on its primary category.
+Learn more about attributes here.

-10. Use the Product Catalog
+10. Use The Product Catalog

-For merchants with products to showcase, GMB’s Product Editor allows them to do just that.
+For merchants with products to showcase, GBP’s Product Editor allows them to do just that.

 Most business types are eligible to showcase products, so long as they are small- and medium-sized businesses; and a few business verticals.